Site Network: Personal | Taubin Group LEMS | Brown

 Professional Service and Membership

-Reviewer for IEEE Conference on Computer Vision and Pattern Recognition (CVPR) 2006, 2007 and 2008
+Reviewer for IEEE Computer Vision and Pattern Recognition (CVPR) 2006 2010

-Reviewer for IEEE International Conference on Computer Vision (ICCV) 2007
+Reviewer for IEEE International Conference on Computer Vision (ICCV) 2007 and 2009

 Reviewer for 35th Conference on Computer Graphics and Interactive Techniques (SIGGRAPH) 2008